-If you have any concerns or questions regarding SEND please contact Miss Daniels, our Special Educational Needs Coordinator (SENCO) or Mrs Cooney, Deputy SENCO via the School Office.
+If you have any concerns or questions regarding SEND please contact Miss Calder, our Special Educational Needs Coordinator (SENCO) or Mrs Cooney, Deputy SENCO via the School Office.

 National Autism Standards

 Our main area of focus was to coduct a sensory audit in school which was completed.
 The schools’ named lead person for Autism is Emma Daniels (Deputy Head/SENDCo) with support from Karen Garg (SEND Team).

 For more information about this and for other queries you can either contact the school office to speak to the above staff members or look on the Autism Trust website www.autismeducationtrust.org.uk